 Myostatin: Medical Breakthrough May Lead Athletes Astray

-As it turns out, this phenomenon is not limited to the murine model.
+As it turns out, this phenomenon does not end with the murine model.
 Experimentation of genes present in skeletal muscle of cattle led to the discovery of two breeds of double-muscled cattle, Belgian Blue and Piedmontese, both of which manifested mutations in the gene that codes for myostatin.
 The double-muscling trait discovered in both the mice and the cattle seems to indicate that myostatin performs the same biological function in these two species.
-Apparently, this substance may actually inhibit the growth of skeletal muscle.

 References